Scaling-Up Renewable Energy Program for Low Income Countries

 Summary

-The Scaling-Up Renewable Energy Program in Low Income Countries (SREP) is a targeted programme of the Strategic Climate Fund (SCF), which is one of two funds under the Climate Investment Funds (CIF) framework.
+The Scaling-Up Renewable Energy Program in Low Income Countries (SREP) is a targeted programme under the Strategic Climate Fund (SCF), which is one of two trust funds comprising the Climate Investment Funds (CIF) framework.

 Basic Description